Imee Marcos

-Maria Imelda Josefa Remedios "Imee" Romualdez Marcos-Manotoc (/tl/; born November 12, 1955) is a Filipino politician and film producer serving as a senator since 2019.
+Maria Imelda Josefa Remedios "Imee" Romualdez Marcos-Manotoc (/tl/; born November 12, 1955) is a Filipino politician and film producer and film actress serving as a senator since 2019.
 She previously served as governor of Ilocos Norte from 2010 to 2019 and as the representative of Ilocos Norte's 2nd district from 1998 to 2007.
-She is a daughter of 10th Philippine president Ferdinand Marcos and former first lady Imelda Marcos, and the older sister of the current president, Bongbong Marcos.
+She is a daughter of dictator and president Ferdinand Marcos and convicted former first lady Imelda Marcos, and the older sister of the current president, Bongbong Marcos.

 Imee Marcos' political career began during her father's martial law regime, becoming chairperson of the Kabataang Barangay (KB) Foundation in 1977 and a member of the Batasang Pambansa in 1984.
 It was during her KB term that activist Archimedes Trajano was abducted, tortured, and murdered in 1977 shortly after publicly questioning her appointment to the office.
 With her interest in media, she produced various film projects such as Nonoy Marcelo-directed propaganda films: the 1977 documentary Da Real Makoy and the 1978 television film Tadhana, the first Philippine animated feature film; she helped establish the Metro Manila Popular Music Festival in 1978, and was made director general of the Experimental Cinema of the Philippines in 1982.
 After her family was ousted from power in the People Power Revolution of 1986, she and her husband Tommy Manotoc were exiled in Morocco.

 After the death of Ferdinand Marcos in 1989, President Corazon Aquino allowed the Marcoses to return to the Philippines in 1991.
 Imee ran for political office in 1998, and won three terms in the House of Representatives and three terms as governor of Ilocos Norte.
 She was elected to the Senate in the 2019 elections for a six-year term.
 She ran for re-election in the 2025 midterm elections, and won placing 12th, securing a second term.

 Imee Marcos's conviction in the 1993 Trajano v.
 Marcos case (978 F 2d 493) before the U.S. district court in Honolulu is noted in U.S. legal circles for exposing the weaknesses of the act of state doctrine, allowing for similar suits to be filed.

 She has been linked to the stolen wealth of her family, identified as a beneficiary of various Marcos offshore holdings as revealed in the Panama Papers and the findings in the court convictions of her mother Imelda Marcos.
 These holdings were defined as "ill-gotten wealth" by the Supreme Court of the Philippines, and are the subject of repatriation efforts by the Presidential Commission on Good Government.
 Amidst the growing rift between the Marcos and Duterte families during her brother Bongbong's administration, she has frequently sided with the Dutertes and their allies.